MinghuiChen43/awesome-deep-phenomena/README.md

 ### Neural Collapse: 2024

+- Average gradient outer product as a mechanism for deep neural collapse. [[paper]](https://arxiv.org/abs/2402.13728)
+  - Daniel Beaglehole, Peter Súkeník, Marco Mondelli, Mikhail Belkin.
+  - Key Word: Neural Collapse; Average Gradient Outer Product.
+  - <details><summary>Digest</summary> This paper investigates the phenomenon of Deep Neural Collapse (DNC), where the final layers of Deep Neural Networks (DNNs) exhibit a highly structured representation of data.
+The study presents significant evidence that DNC primarily occurs through the process of deep feature learning, facilitated by the average gradient outer product (AGOP).
+This approach marks a departure from previous explanations that relied on feature-agnostic models.
+The authors highlight the role of the right singular vectors and values of the network weights in reducing within-class variability, a key aspect of DNC.
+They establish a link between this singular structure and the AGOP, further demonstrating experimentally and theoretically that AGOP can induce DNC even in randomly initialized neural networks.
+The paper also discusses Deep Recursive Feature Machines, a conceptual method representing AGOP feature learning in convolutional neural networks, and shows its capability to exhibit DNC.

 - Pushing Boundaries: Mixup's Influence on Neural Collapse. [[paper]](https://arxiv.org/abs/2402.06171)
   - Quinn Fisher, Haoming Meng, Vardan Papyan.
   - Key Word: Mixup; Neural Collapse.